xcart/xcart-docs/_pages/kb_en/general_setup/moving_x-cart_to_another_location.md

 ---
 Just imagine that you have your X-Cart installed at `http://<HOST>/xcart/` but you want it be available at `http://<HOST>/xcart5/` OR you need to transfer your X-Cart store from one server to another, i.e. you need to change HOST.

-This guide will help you to complete both of the tasks.
+Both of the tasks will consist of the 2 main steps that are described below.

 {% toc %}